HsiangHung/Machine_Learning_Note/Classification/Support Vector Machine/README.md

 ![support_vectors](images/support_vector.png)

-## SVM Cost Function
+## Cost Function

-The loss function of SVM is very similar to that of Logistic Regression.
+The cost function of SVM is very similar to that of Logistic Regression.
 Looking at it by y = 1 and y = 0 separately in below plot, the black line is the cost function of Logistic Regression, and the red line is for SVM.
 Please note that the X axis here is the raw model output, θᵀx.

 ![cost_function](images/cost_function.png)